dschawel/sales-tax/README.md

+# Step 1
-# Fork and Clone the repository
+Fork and Clone the repository

+# Step 2
-## type npm i in the terminal to install dependencies
+Type npm i in the terminal to install dependencies

+# Step 3
-### type npm start in the terminal to open in browser
+Type npm start in the terminal to open in browser